 What happens during sleep?

 Each person needs a certain amount of both quality and quantity of sleep in order to be rejuvenated.
-Normally, sleep occurs in natural cycles and a person needs to go through all stages of the cycle to achieve the full benefit of sleep.
+Normally, a good night sleep occurs in natural cycles and a person needs to go through all stages of the sleep cycle to achieve the full benefit of sleep.

 When a person sleeps, he/she experiences an unconscious state vital for restoration of the body, but the brain remains active.
-The brain executes body and mind restoration through two states namely:
+The brain executes body and mind restoration through two stages of the sleep cycle namely:-

 1. REM (Rapid Eye Movement) This consists of a single stage.
 As the title suggests this stage is characterized by the eyes rapidly moving in all directions under the closed lids.
 Most dreaming appears to take place during this stage.

-2. Non-REM (Non-Rapid Eye Movement) This part of sleep consists of 4 Stages.
+2. Non-REM Sleep (nrem sleep) This part of sleep consists of 4 Stages.
 The Non-Rem stage of sleep is necessary before the REM stage can take place.
 It consists of three stages characterized by increasingly deep levels of sleep.